Hybrid Class Meaning, Benefits & Implementation Tips

 Hybrid classrooms provide the best of both worlds in many aspects.
 In addition to participating in in-person lectures with their teachers and fellow students, students can do their schoolwork online.
 However, there are more benefits to it than just flexibility.

-1. Diverse Learning And Personalization
+1. Diverse Learning and Personalization

 Hybrid classes give you greater control over your education, and you may choose from various learning methods and preferences.
 You are free to interact with the course materials and whatever you learn best.
 Course slides can be reviewed frequently if you're a visual learner, and lectures can be viewed again if you're an auditory learner.